 COURT ORDER – The court’s written ruling.
 See order

-DECLARATION – A written statement of facts made under oath and signed before notary public or other officer who has authority to administer oaths.
+DECLARATION – A written statement of facts made under oath and signed before a notary public or another officer who has authority to administer oaths.

 DECREE – The final ruling of the judge on an action for divorce, legal separation, or annulment.
 Same as judgment.

 DEFAULT ORDER OR DEFAULT JUDGMENT – An order or judgment given by the court without the other side’s being heard because they failed to plead within the time allowed or failed to appear at the hearing.

 DEPOSITION – The testimony of a witness taken out of court under oath and reduced to writing.
 The most common depositions are discovery depositions taken for the purpose of discovering the facts upon which a party’s claim is based or discovering the substance of a witness’s testimony before trial.
 The deposition may be used to discredit a witness if he or she changes testimony.
 Evidence depositions are used to preserve the testimony of a witness who will be unable to appear at trial.